nevermined-io/app_docs/docs/libraries/10-examples.md

             transcript_format=TranscriptFormat.CHUNKS,
             chunk_size_seconds=30,
         )
-        # Load the documents from the video
+        # We generate some logs saying that we are loading the documents
         await self.payment.ai_protocol.log_task(TaskLog(task_id=step['task_id'], message='Load the documents from the video', level='info'))
         try:
+            # Load the documents from the video
             docs = loader.load()
             if not docs:
                 print("No transcript available for the video.")